 Jordan is a nationally sought after writer, speaker, and media commentator on securities enforcement, corporate ethics and whistleblower issues.

-He is admitted to practice in the District of Columbia and the States of New York and New Mexico.
+He is admitted to practice in the District of Columbia and the States of New Mexico, New York and Virginia.